Laravel-Backpack/docs/6.x/add-ons-tutorial-how-to-create-a-theme.md

 # commit the initially generated files
 git add .
-git commit -am "generated package code using laravel-packager and the backpack addon-skeleton"
+git commit -am "generated package code using laravel-packager and the backpack theme-skeleton"
 ```

 Excellent.
 Now we have _two_ git repos, that we can use as a progress indicator: